thefriendlybeasts/mr_pig/README.md

 grunt build
 ```

-This will create a new folder next to `public_html` that you can easily upload to your server or serve via [Vagrant](https://www.vagrantup.com/) (check out our [Vagrant setup for Statamic](https://github.com/thefriendlybeasts/vagrant-statamic)), MAMP, XAMP, or whatever you use to run a local server.
+This will create a new folder next to `html` that you can easily upload to your server or serve via [Vagrant](https://www.vagrantup.com/) (check out our [Vagrant setup for Statamic](https://github.com/thefriendlybeasts/vagrant-statamic)), MAMP, XAMP, or whatever you use to run a local server.